tnldart/openapi-servers/servers/slack/README.md

      - `users:read.email`
    - Install the app to your workspace
    - You'll get the bot token on the last screen.
 2. **Team ID**: Your Slack workspace/team ID
    - Found in workspace settings or URL (go to your slack instance via web and it'll be after the slash)
 3. **Channel IDs** (Optional):
    - Restrict the server to specific channels
    - Comma-separated list of channel IDs
+4. **Server API Key** (`SERVER_API_KEY`, Optional):
+   - If you set this environment variable to a secret value (e.g., a strong random string), the server will require this key to be passed in the `X-API-Key` HTTP header for all incoming requests.
+   - This provides a layer of authentication to protect your server endpoint.
+   - If left unset, the server will accept requests without API key authentication (less secure).

 ---